MiKuwahara/food-recipe-app-2/README.md

 The SulitinMoGroceryMo application is a website for searching recipes.
 It aims to eliminate food waste by using every bit of your produce in your fridge.
 Users can use SulitinMoGroceryMo to find recipes with the ingredients they already have.

-Fun Fact: SulitinMoGroceryMo is a Filipino phrase that basically means "make the most of your grocery".
+___Fun Fact___ SulitinMoGroceryMo is a Filipino phrase that basically means "make the most of your grocery".

-## Setup / Installation
+## Setup and Installation

 ### Prerequisites